Inaugural Legacy Project

 Current Legacy Project: André Cailloux 1825 - 1863

-July 29th, 2023 marked the 160th Anniversary of Andre Cailloux's historic funeral procession.
+July 29th, 2025 will mark the 162nd Anniversary of Andre Cailloux's historic funeral procession.
 At the time, it was the largest funeral procession in New Orleans history with tens of thousands showing up.
 Cailloux died on May 27, 1863, however he along with the rest of the brave soldiers in his command, were left to rot on the Port Hudson battlefield for 45 days, as General Banks only had the white soldiers body's collected during a 4hr truce.
 Cailloux, identified only because of a fraternal ring on his finger, was brought home.
 Though New Orleans was brother against brother over polarizing views on the Civil War, Cailloux's funeral was a racially unifying event.
 An all-White marching band (42nd Regiment) from Massachusetts stayed weeks after battle to play for his funeral.
 Father Maistre delivered last rites under the threat of ex-communication.
 37 Mutual-Aid Societies attended.
 Everyone, Black, White, Creole etc. showed up to lay Cailloux to eternal rest.
 He served in the 1st Louisiana Native Guards, was a pillar of the community and known for his strength and bravery on the battlefield.
-This is a project in Five Phases.

 Many thanks to OUR Partners for supporting this work.